-Alarming reports from the 1880's and 1990's including the Danish 1992 report on a global major decline in sperm count5 have fuelled speculations that the environmental impact may be substantial because only changing environmental factors can explain dramatic changes in health outcomes across short time period.
-With one notable exception, testicular cancer, there is, however, no scientific consensus that sperm counts and various testicular disorders have changed markedly over past 50-100 years,6,7 and some researchers doubt that there ever will be provided valid data to corroborate or refute alleged changes in male reproductive health.8 The only long-term prospective study of semen quality with repeated yearly examinations in Denmark do not indicate that changes of sperm count has taken place during past 15 years.9 There is more reliable, but yet limited evidence indicating regional differences in sperm counts,^{10,11} but other comparative studies of semen quality have shown remarkable similar sperm count distributions in different regions including remote populations.12,13 not only workers in specific occupations, but the general population worldwide is exposed above natural background levels to hundreds of chemicals that have been released into the environment, in particular during the last half of the twentieth century.14 Some of these chemicals are biopersistent and are eliminated at an extremely slow rate in spite of a total worldwide ban of production and use several years ago.
-There has been a great development in epidemiological and laboratory methods to perform observational studies in humans; in particular with respect to functional measures of fertility and laboratory refinements of studies of semen quality.^{15,16} We have also seen developments in understanding of the mechanisms by which environmental xenobiotics may impact on male reproductive function.
-Processes related to oxidative stress at the cellular level may be an important mechanism explaining loss of fertilizing capacity of spermatozoa.
-17 But although it is well-established that some chemicals may produce oxidative stress in the male reproductive tract and in spermatozoa, it is still unknown whether exposures to occupational and environmental man-made chemicals are doing harm through such mechanisms.
-Tobacco smoking is a very strong inducer of oxidative stress in the organism and effects on sperm structure and function may be mediated thorough this mechanism in the adult as well as the fetal male gonad.18,19
+Alarming reports from the 80's and 90's including the Danish 1992 report on a global major decline in sperm counts (5) have fuelled speculations that the environmental impact may be substantial because only changing environmental factors can explain dramatic changes in health outcomes across short time period.
+With one notable exception, testicular cancer, there is, however, no scientific consensus that sperm counts and various testicular disorders have changed markedly over past 50-100 years (6,7), and some researchers doubt that there ever will be provided valid data to corroborate or refute alleged changes in male reproductive health (8).
+The only long-term prospective study of semen quality with repeated yearly examinations in Denmark do not indicate that changes of sperm count has taken place during past 15 years (9).
+There is more reliable, but yet limited evidence indicating regional differences in sperm counts (10,11) but other comparative studies of semen quality have shown remarkable similar sperm count distributions in different regions including remote populations (12,13).

+In this special issue of the Asian Journal of Andrology the environmental xenobiotic impact on male reproductive health is highlighted through a series of invited papers by authors who have advanced knowledge in this field during past 20-30 years.
+First thing to notice is the current strong evidence that not only workers in specific occupations, but the general population worldwide is exposed above natural background levels to hundreds of chemicals that have been released into the environment - in particular during the last half of the 20th century (14).
+Some of these chemicals are biopersistent and are eliminated at an extremely slow rate in spite of a total worldwide ban of production and use several years ago.
+There has been a great development in epidemiological and laboratory methods to perform observational studies in humans - in particular with respect to functional measures of fertility and laboratory refinements of studies of semen quality (15, 16).
+We have also seen developments in understanding of the mechanisms by which environmental xenobiotics may impact on male reproductive function.
+Processes related to oxidative stress at the cellular level may be an important mechanism explaining loss of fertilising capacity of spermatozoa (17).
+But although it is well-established that some chemicals may produce oxidative stress in the male reproductive tract and in spermatozoa, it is still unknown whether exposures to occupational and environmental man-made chemicals are doing harm through such mechanisms.
+Tobacco smoking is a very strong inducer of oxidative stress in the organism and effects on sperm structure and function may be mediated thorough this mechanism in the adult as well as the fetal male gonad (18, 19).